plexoos/cnipol/README.md

 General remarks
 ---------------

-The code for the analysis of the RHIC polarimeters data has changed significantly starting 2010.
+The code to analyse the data from the RHIC polarimeters has changed significantly starting 2010.
 Nevertheless, one may still find it useful to look through the older documentation which can be found at